Three Society medals displayed in wooden boxes.

 Cuthbert Peek Award

-Professor Larissa Naylor – for advancing geographical knowledge of human impact on the environment through the application of contemporary methods, including those of earth observation and mapping.
+Professor Larissa Naylor – for advancing geographical knowledge of human impact on the environment through the application of contemporary methods.

 Filip Biljecki headshot.